-How to control your words per minute rate on a podcast?
+How to control your words per minute rate on your project?

-Control your environment and record your podcast in a soundproofed recording room.
-Using a quite studio and planning your recording sessions will allow you to avoid distractions.
+Control your environment and record your project in a soundproofed recording room.
+Using a quiet studio and planning your recording sessions will allow you to avoid distractions.
 This will help you with your speaking rate since:

 - Adding control removes stress – having a controlled environment, and the scheduled session will allow you to speak more freely as it will remove some pressure.
 This will enable you to talk faster.

 - Controlling your environment removes distractions – a soundproofed room guarantees no outside noises will lose your focus and break your concentration.